 Students seeking the B.A. in English may also be certified for public school teaching by completing additional requirements set forth by the College of Education, via a concurrent major in English and English Education.

 Most 2000-level courses require the completion of the WA requirement.
 Normally, 3000‑4000-level courses have the prerequisites of 6 hours of 2000-level literature courses.
 Students without certain prerequisites should consult the English Department for permission to enroll.

 The M.A. program in English offers two concentrations leading to the master of arts degree: Literary Studies, and Composition and Rhetoric.
-The department also offers a master of fine arts in creative writing: a 40-hour studio degree in poetry, fiction, or creative non-fiction.
+The department also offers an M.F.A. in creative writing: a 40-hour studio degree in poetry, fiction, or creative non-fiction.

 Program Specific Admission Requirements